-System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good The following action/s was/will be taken to ensure: There is no odor that would indicate a gas leak.
+System Inspected Rating Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Good Actions were/will be taken to ensure: There is no odor that would indicate a gas leak.
 Gas pipes are not broken and appear to be in good working order.
 The HVAC system is operable.
-There are no obvious signs of flooding caused by sewer line backup in the facilities or on the school grounds.
-Interior: Interior Surfaces Poor Interior surfaces appear to be clean, safe, and functional.
+There are no obvious signs of flooding caused by sewer line back- up in the facilities or on the school grounds.
+Interior: Interior Surfaces Poor Interior surfaces appear to be clean safe, and functional.
 Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Good School grounds, buildings, common areas, and individual rooms appear to have been cleaned regularly.
-The following action/s was/will be taken to ensure: There is no evidence of a major pest or vermin infestation.
-Electrical: Electrical Good The following action/s was/will be taken to ensure: There is no evidence that any portion of the school has a power failure.
+Actions were/will be taker to ensure: There is no evidence of a major pest or vermin infestation.
+Electrical: Electrical Good Lighting appears to be adequate and working properly, including exterior lights.
+Actions were/will be taken to ensure: There is no evidence that any portion of the school has a power failure.
 There are no exposed electrical wires.
 Electrical equipment is properly covered and secured from pupil access.
 Restrooms/Fountains: Restrooms, Sinks/Fountains Fair Restrooms in the vicinity of the area being evaluated appear to be accessible during school hours, clean, functional and in compliance with SB 892 (EC Section 35292.5).
 Drinking fountains appear to be accessible and functioning as intended.
-Safety: Fire Safety, Hazardous Materials Good The following action/s was/will be taken to ensure: The fire sprinklers appear to be in working order (e.g., there are no missing or damaged sprinkler heads).
+Safety: Fire Safety, Hazardous Materials Good Actions were/will be taken to ensure:

+The fire sprinklers appear to be in working order (e.g., there are no missing or damaged sprinkler heads).
 Emergency alarms appear to be functional.

 Emergency exit signs function as designed, exits are unobstructed.

 Hazardous chemicals, chemical waste, and flammable materials are stored properly (e.g. locked and labeled properly).